Join hundreds of Candians on Saturday, June 6, to MOVE FOR SIGHT and support sight-saving research. Register today.

 Join MOVE FOR SIGHT

 Join hundreds of Canadians from coast to coast to help raise funding for sight-saving research, as well as educational programs.
-On Sunday, June 22, join us in person in Toronto or move your own way from anywhere in Canada.
+On Saturday, June 6, join us in person in Vancouver, Hamilton, Ottawa or Toronto, or move your own way from anywhere in Canada.
 You can walk, run, jump, cycle, skate and more.
 Gather your family, friends, neighbours and colleagues and come together to help create a brighter future.

 Join a View Point Educational Event